 Day after day let the yogi practice the harmony of the soul.
 Bhagavad Gita

 So hum is a technique we can easily learn as a basis for meditation.
-It focuses the mind on one point and this takes us beyond the chatter and thoughts that naturally arise when we are still.
+It focuses the mind on one point, with a corresponding felt-sense in the body, and this takes us beyond the chatter and thoughts that naturally arise.

 So hum is an internal mantra based on the sound of the natural breath.
 It is mentioned in a number of ancient yogic texts, including various Upanishads and is often translated as ‘I am That’ or ‘I am That I am’, That being the universal, true reality or all creation – we are one and the same.

 The one-pointed focus brings us into dharana – yogic concentration – from which meditation may spontaneously arise.

 Practising so hum brings priceless benefits: quiet and clarity to the mind, calm to the emotions and a sense of ease and inner strength in daily life – we are no longer so easily rattled by what we may encounter or taken on extreme highs and lows.
 We enjoy perspective, wellbeing and better relationships – a smooth ride through life, rather than a roller coaster.
 Everything is easier.